wp-plugins/activecampaign-subscription-forms/readme.txt

 Tested up to: 3.4.2
 Stable tag: trunk

 This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site.
-After enabling go to Appearance > Widgets to activate this plugin.

 == Description ==